bsmg/beat-saber-community-wiki/modding/example-mod.md

 TODO

-This section is a work in progress, but you can look at the source code for existing mods to get an idea of how they work.
+This section is a work in progress, but if you followed the [template setup guide](/modding/template), you build off of it by looking at the source code for existing mods.
 See the [all mods](modding/all-mods) page for links.